jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 example, if multiple videos are denoted by a ! symbol and the video is MIRD-150!A and MIRD-150!B, the sorter will understand.

+### Set-JAVNfo.ps1
+To run Set-JAVNfo.ps1, the files need to be in the path specified in the settings.
+The script will search the folder recursively, finding all .txt files containing the html metadata.

 ## How To Run
 Please first edit the settings to match your desired preferences.
-This should be very quick and only take a minute.
 It will not work if you do not do this, particularly with the folder you need to specify.

 Once the settings are good, you can double click sort_jav.py to run it.
 A box should pop up and stay open while running the script, giving you details about what’s happening.
 It will give you another message when it finishes, and hitting enter will close the program at that point.
 Alternatively you can invoke it from the command line.
-A note that this requires .py files to be associated with the Python executable file (Python.exe for most of us), if they are not and you do not know how to fix this, please contact me.
+A note that this requires .py files to be associated with the Python executable file (Python.exe for most of us).

-To run Set-JAVNfo.ps1, right click and select "Run with PowerShell".
-By default, the script will run on the path set in your configuration file.
+To run Set-JAVNfo.ps1, right click and select "Run with PowerShell" (double clicking will **NOT** work).
+By default, the script will run on the path in your settings file.
 If you want to run the Set-JAVNfo.ps1 script on a different directory, add the `FilePath` parameter to Set-JAVNfo.ps1 on line 65.

 ## Settings
-The settings.ini file provided with it lists a few of the options the user has available to them as well as descriptions on those options.
+The `settings_sort_jav.ini` file provided lists the options the user has available to them as well as descriptions on those options.

 For settings that say true/false, please use the values true or false to indicate.
 For other values, it will use whatever appears directly after the = sign on the same line.